 7. Map out the project’s timeline and potential for disruption

 Once you develop your game plane and the associated dates, determine the likelihood everyday processes will be disrupted during the update period.
 Some areas of your business may not be able to tolerate even 10 minutes of downtime.
 Establish contingency plans to lay out the actions your team will take in the event problems arise.

 8. Plan a test run

 While some organizations can forego a test run, most require a detailed testing plan to make sure all parts of the technology infrastructure are working seamlessly before the actual go-live.
 The last thing you want is to have an unsuccessful migration that affects your ability to maintain business operations—or worse, those of your customers or key suppliers.
 Establish rollback scenarios that allow you to back out of the new environment easily, giving you time to evaluate what went wrong and how you can fix the problem.

 Make sure the security policies spanning your cloud and on-premise environments are in lock-step.
-Watch a demo of Powertech Identity & Access Manager (BoKS) to learn how to support your security initiatives no matter how extensive your hybrid IT environment.
+Watch a demo of Core Privileged Access Manager (BoKS) to learn how to support your security initiatives no matter how extensive your hybrid IT environment.